-(Is there an easy way to do this?)
+(Is there an easy way to do this?
+Hint: how many 1s are there in each sum?)

 Question 5.
 Remember magic squares?
 We're going to make some using this New Way of Adding!
 Let's just use rule I. for magic squares, to make it simple.
 Here's an example: